rizalefhndi/multi-tenant-ecommerce/README.md

 # Multi-Tenant E-Commerce platform

-A robust multi-tenant e-commerce platform built with Laravel 11, Vue 3, and Inertia.js.
+A multi-tenant e-commerce platform built with Laravel 11, Vue 3, and Inertia.js.
 This system allows multiple independent stores (tenants) to operate on a single codebase with complete data isolation.

 ## 🚀 Features